3.2.2.4. Build Red Pitaya ecosystem

 • free applications

-Here base system represents everything before Linux user space.
+Here the base system represents everything before Linux user space.

 $ . settings.sh